Critical Event and Business Continuity Policy

 - The Chief Operating Officer is responsible for the development and maintenance of a framework for University business continuity that demonstrates the University's potential in terms of readiness, response, recovery and restoration of services during or after a critical event.

-- Deans, Directors or equivalent and any other managers identified by the Chief Operating Officer for this purpose are required to develop, review, maintain, and test business continuity plans and must do so in accordance with the guidelines provided by the Chief Operating Officer under clause 11.
+- Pro Vice-Chancellors, Deputy Vice-Chancellors, Heads of School, Directors or equivalent and any other managers identified by the Chief Operating Officer for this purpose are required to develop, review, maintain, and test business continuity plans for their areas of responsibility and must do so in accordance with the guidelines provided by the Chief Operating Officer under clause 11 of this policy.

 - The Chief Operating Officer is responsible for ensuring: